Quick Guide for GX120, GX160, & GX200: Honda Small Engines Troubleshooting

 Of course, there are times when a mechanic is needed, especially when your income depends on it.
 That where we come in.
 Here at Canberra Diamond Blade Suppliers, we service, repair and sell construction and garden machinery and replacement engines right here in our local workshop in Canberra, ACT.

-If the help we have given you today is not enough, it may be time to bring your machine in for us to take a look.
+If the help we have given you today on troubleshooting small engines is not enough, it may be time to bring your machine in for us to take a look.
 We know that the last thing you want is to be loosing time and money because of sick machinery.
-Don’t hesitate to contact us on 0262428996 if you want us to look at your engine.
+Don’t hesitate to contact us on 02 6242 8996 if you want us to look at your engine.